Tbrad56/Cybersecurity5/README.md

 - Build readiness for roles such as Security Analyst, SOC Analyst, or Incident Responder

 ## 📁 Repository Structure (Sample)

+## ✍️ Professional Statement

+As a dedicated and driven cybersecurity student, I am passionate about defending digital environments and safeguarding critical infrastructure.
+Through the Google Cybersecurity Certificate program, I have gained hands-on experience in areas such as vulnerability assessment, network analysis, incident response, and Linux system management.

+With a strong foundation in ethical hacking and system security, I aim to apply these skills in high-stakes environments such as federal agencies or military operations.
+My long-term goal is to contribute to national security by detecting, preventing, and responding to cyber threats.

+I thrive in investigative, analytical roles and am continuously building both technical and communication skills to become an effective and trustworthy cybersecurity professional.
+My work reflects attention to detail, commitment to ethical standards, and a relentless drive to learn and adapt in this fast-evolving field.

 cd YOUR_REPO_NAME